-Virtualization is the need of the hour as the business is expanding and so is the need of multiple servers and space requirements.
+Virtualization is the need of the hour as the business is expanding and so is the need for multiple servers and space requirements.
 Virtualization is the answer to easy application deployment, maximum server utilization, and robust disaster recovery plans.
 To cater to this rising deployment of virtualization around the globe, VMware administrators are in great demand.
-Here we list out some the famous VMware interview questions and answers that applicable in 2018.
+Here we list out some the famous VMware interview questions and answers that applicable in 2019.

 In order to get a job in the capacity of VMware administrator, you have to answer the questions related to VMware virtualization technologies.
 Here are some of the vital questions asked during interviews and would definitely going to help you answer them confidently.